A Transverse Averaging Operator and Cohomology of Quotients by Homogeneous Non-closed Subgroups: Introduction

+In the special case where $H$ is connected and dense in $G$, Theorem~\ref{thm:GH} recovers a recent result of Clark and Ziegler~\cite{CZ26}, who proved the same conclusion for an arbitrary dense Lie subgroup $H$ of $G$.
+Indeed, if $H$ is dense in $G$, then $\mathfrak g/\mathfrak h$ is automatically abelian, hence of compact type, and $G/\overline{H}$ is a point.
+Clark and Ziegler also identified a common generalization of their dense-subgroup theorem and the classical Chevalley--Eilenberg theorem to arbitrary subgroups as a natural next problem.
+They explained, however, that the two known arguments reduce the computation to $G$-invariant forms by fundamentally different mechanisms: in the dense-subgroup case, invariance holds already at the cochain level by density, whereas in the classical homogeneous-space case it is obtained only in cohomology by averaging, a method that essentially requires $G$ to be compact.

+Theorems~\ref{thm:GH1} and~\ref{thm:GH} bridge these two settings under the additional assumptions that $H$ is connected and that $G/\overline H$ is compact.
+The transverse averaging operator provides the missing mechanism: it produces invariant representatives without requiring either the density of $H$ or the compactness of $G$.
+Moreover, the compactness assumption on $G/\overline H$ singles out a genuinely rigid range of validity: outside this regime, we give simple counterexamples showing that the conclusion fails.
+On the other hand, our results do not fully subsume the Clark--Ziegler theorem, since their theorem does not require $H$ to be connected.

+The remaining distinction between our result and the full Clark--Ziegler theorem is the possible disconnectedness of $H$.
+Treating that case requires one to keep track of the residual action of the component group and consequently involves more substantial diffeological input.
+We do not pursue that refinement here.
+In the present paper, diffeology enters only at a black-box level, through the theorem of Hector, Mac\'{\i}as-Virg\'os, and Sanmart\'{\i}n-Carb\'on identifying the diffeological de Rham cohomology of a leaf space with the basic cohomology of the corresponding foliation.
+This is the only diffeological input needed for Theorems~\ref{thm:GH1} and~\ref{thm:GH}.
+A foliation-theoretic generalization encompassing the full Clark--Ziegler theorem is developed separately in \cite{L26}, where diffeological methods are used more substantially.

 The paper is organized as follows.
 Section~\ref{sec:background} recalls the necessary background on transverse geometric structures and equivariant basic cohomology.
 Section~\ref{integration} reviews Sergiescu's approach to transverse integration via Molino theory, together with the basic Poincar\'e duality theorem.
-Section~\ref{sec:averaging-operator} is devoted to the construction of the transverse averaging operator and the proof of Theorem~\ref{average-operator}, the main technical result of the paper.
+Section~\ref{sec:averaging-operator} is devoted to the construction of the transverse averaging operator, the proof of Theorem~\ref{average-operator}, and the computation of the $E_1$-term in Theorem~\ref{thm:E1}.
 Section~\ref{App:Lie-foliation} applies the transverse averaging operator to compute the basic cohomology of Lie foliations of compact type.
-Section~6 proves Theorems~\ref{thm:GH1} and~\ref{thm:GH}, computing the diffeological de Rham cohomology of the quotient space $G/H$, where $H$ is a Lie subgroup of $G$, not necessarily closed.
-Finally, Appendix~\ref{diffeology} collects the diffeological background needed in Section~\ref{De Rham of G/H} and contains the proof of Theorem~\ref{Hector}, which is used there to give an alternative proof of the full Clark--Ziegler dense subgroup theorem.
+Finally, Section~\ref{De Rham of G/H} applies the transverse averaging method to prove Theorems~\ref{thm:GH1} and~\ref{thm:GH}, computing the diffeological de Rham cohomology of the quotient $G/H$, where $H$ is a Lie subgroup of $G$, not necessarily closed.